 Delivering cash to Cyclone Fytia survivors in Madagascar

-GiveDirectly is scoping a response to deliver cash to families in the hardest-hit areas of Madagascar.
+GiveDirectly is delivering cash to families in the hardest-hit areas of Madagascar.

 Residents of Tongoloina, Madagascar, try to reinforce a dam that partially broke after heavy rains at the end of January, and which is under threat from the flooding caused by Cyclone Fytia (Sarah Tétaud / RFI)